Honeyguide: Description

-Behavior
+Behaviour

 Guiding

-Honeyguides are named for a remarkable habit seen in one or two species: guiding humans to bee colonies.
-Once the hive is open and the honey is taken, the bird feeds on larvae and wax.
-This behavior has been studied in the greater honeyguide; some authorities (following Friedmann, 1955) state that it also occurs in the scaly-throated honeyguide, while others disagree.
+Honeyguides are named from the remarkable habit seen in one or two species of guiding humans to bee colonies, although most members of the family are not known to do this, they are all referred to as "honeyguides" by linguistic extrapolation.
+Once the hive has been opened and the honey is taken, the bird feeds on larvae and wax.
+This behaviour has been studied in the greater honeyguide; some authorities (following Friedmann, 1955) state that it also occurs in the scaly-throated honeyguide, while others disagree.
 Wild honeyguides understand various types of human calls that attract them to engage in the foraging mutualism.
 In northern Tanzania, honeyguides partner with Hadza hunter-gatherers, and the bird assistance has been shown to increase honey-hunters' rates of finding bee colonies by 560%, and led men to significantly higher yielding nests than those found without honeyguides.
-Contrary to most depictions of the human-honeyguide relationship, the Hadza did not actively repay honeyguides, but instead, hid, buried, and burned honeycomb, with the intent of keeping the bird hungry and thus more likely to guide again.
+The Hadza may not actively repay honeyguides, but instead hide or destroy the honeycomb, in order to keep the bird hungry and more likely to guide them in future.
 Some experts believe that honeyguide co-evolution with humans goes back to the stone-tool making human ancestor Homo erectus, about 1.9 million years ago.

 There has been controversy around the question of whether honeyguides guide the honey badger; though videos about this exist, there have been accusations that they were staged.
 In research published by the Zoological Society of London in 2023, the authors concluded: "Many interviewees in the Hadzabe, Maasai and mixed culture communities in Tanzania reported having seen honey badgers and honeyguides interact, and think that they do cooperate.
-This complementary approach suggests that the most likely scenario is that the interaction does occur but is highly localized or extremely difficult to observe, or both."
+This complementary approach suggests that the most likely scenario is that the interaction does occur but is highly localised or extremely difficult to observe, or both."

 Sometimes, honeyguides lead humans to animals that are not bees, such as snakes.
-The reason for this behavior is not clear.
+The reason for this behaviour is not clear.

-Although most members of the family are not known to recruit "followers" in their quest for wax, they are also referred to as "honeyguides" by linguistic extrapolation.
+Honeyguides also attack bee nests without human or animal assistance.
+They have thick skin which gives them limited protection from bee stings, although they are not immune, and can easily be killed by bees; to avoid this, they visit bee nests in the early morning when it is cool, and the bees are less active.
+Much of their wax is also obtained from abandoned bee nests.